Oxalisviolacea/Module_1/Career_Journal_Mod1.md

 Developing good habits early on will help me later in my career!
 I'm going to try and establish a routine and set up my workspace prior to starting Module 1.

 **6.Describe the vision you currently have for your career after Turing:**
 I would like to work for a start-up, small business, or nonprofit.
 A start-up or small business would allow me to be a valuble member of a close-knit team.
 My background is ecology, or more broadly environmental management, so I would also enjoy working for a nonprofit.
-Unfortunately, I've acquired a large amount of student loan debt over the years, so I'm looking for a position where my salary will be high enough to start paying off some of my debt.
-Ideally, I'd like to work for an organization that aligns with my interests and values that compensates me fairly.
+Working with smaller organizations might also allow me to work full-stack and I'd like to be able to work with a number of different languages simply because I think it would be interesting and challenging.
+I also like working with big datasets and I have a little bit of experience making models, so I think I would also like working for a mid-size company if I could specialize in more of the data analysis side.